 - Within the Chelsea Psychology Clinic, Schema therapy can be offered in either individual or a group therapy format.

 Engaging in schema therapy as a group can be an especially powerful experience compared to one-on-one therapy as you can observe that you are not alone and can support each other through personal growth in the group.
-The Chelsea Psychology Clinic are excited to announce that we will be offering our first therapy group programme starting in January 2021.
-The programme will run for 20 weeks, alternating between zoom group sessions one week and self-directed learning the next.
+The Chelsea Psychology Clinic are excited to announce that we will be offering our first schema therapy group starting in Autumn 2021.
+The programme will run for 20 weeks.

 20-week programme to include:

-- Individual 30-minute review session with the 2 psychologists facilitating the group post-group towards the end of the program
+Each participant is offered an individual review session with the 2 psychologists facilitating the group towards the end of the program.

-The fee for the group is £2000.
-If you are interested in attending a group session, please contact our assistant psychologists to learn more or to book an initial consultation with our group therapy psychologists ( Dr Alika Goodwin and Ani Zavody).
-It will take place on Tuesday evenings starting early 2021.
+If you are interested in attending a group session, please contact our assistant psychologists to learn more or to book an initial consultation with our schema group therapy psychologists (Ani Zavody and Samantha Leaity).
+The group is planned to start in autumn 2021.